uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-/Launchpad Pro/Launchpad.md

 This is the file that we will be using to operate our whole memory sequence game:

-- The file we will be solely running on is our [main_file.py](https://github.com/uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-POC/blob/main/Launchpad%20Pro/main_file.py) whch is the master file that sets up the whole game and  controls the running proccesses of each individual game mode.
+- The file we will be solely running on is our main file ([main_file.py](https://github.com/uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-POC/blob/main/Launchpad%20Pro/main_file.py)) whch is the master file that sets up the whole game and  controls the running proccesses of each individual game mode.

 ![alttext](./assets/launchpadgif.gif)
  >In the file, we have coded it so that it starts off with a single start buttton.